 Want to keep reading?
 Download Killer Charm now.

-While awaiting Philip Markoff’s trial for the murder of Julissa Brisman, McAllister affirmed her belief of her fiancé’s innocence.
+While awaiting Philip Markoff’s trial for the murder of Julissa Brisman, McAllister reaffirmed her belief in her fiancé’s innocence.
 However on April 29, McAllister visited Markoff to call off the wedding; she would visit him once more, stating she did not plan on seeing him again.
-He had attempted suicide three days after his arrest but would try again after McAllister broke up with him.
-Markoff was constantly on suicide watch for his several suicide attempts.
-On August 15, 2010—a year and day after his wedding was to take place—Markoff was found dead in his cell.
-The former medical student used an object he constructed to slash major arteries in his ankles, legs, and neck.
-Around him lay scattered photographs of the couple and on the cell wall held his former fiancée's name in blood.
+This spurred Markoff's second suicide attempt–the first coming shortly after his arrest.
+While awaiting his trial, the killer was kept on near constant suicide watch.
+On August 15, 2010, a year after his wedding had been scheduled to take place, Markoff was found dead in his cell.
+The former medical student used an pen he sharpened to slash major arteries in his ankles, legs, and neck.
+Around him lay scattered photographs of himself and McAllister.
+Scrawled in blood across the cell wall was his former fiancée's name.